trends

 Across the industry, companies are preparing for 2026 with strategies as various as the forces shaping the sector.

 Some retailers are taking on the online competition by stepping up as content creators.
-Nalpac/Entrenue Director of Marketing and Strategic Partnerships Phoebe Grott has watched shops build TikTok followings by educating customers, demonstrating products and normalizing pleasure through approachable, personality-driven videos.
+Nalpac/Entrenue Director of Marketing and Strategic Partnerships Phoebe Grott has observed shops build TikTok followings by educating customers, demonstrating products and normalizing pleasure through approachable, personality-driven videos.

 “Retailers are becoming influencers in their own right,” she says.
-They are educating their communities, shaping conversations around pleasure, and bringing trusted, experience-based recommendations to platforms that desperately need credible voices.”
+"They are educating their communities, shaping conversations around pleasure, and bringing trusted, experience-based recommendations to platforms that desperately need credible voices.”

-“Retail partners also shared their need for stronger merchandising and educational support, particularly within lubricants,” Ferencz says.
+“Retail partners have shared their need for stronger merchandising and educational support, particularly within lubricants,” Ferencz says.
 “In response, JO will introduce a comprehensive in-store merchandising program in late 2026.
 This initiative is designed to help retailers present the category with clarity and confidence while creating an easier, more welcoming shopping experience for consumers.”

 Svakom and Kaotik Labs are deepening their technological ecosystem as well, investing in R&D with what Feynerol frames as a commitment to cohesion.